-- Reversal of revaluations and allowances for losses recorded under RCP - Reversal of inflation adjustments recorded under RCP - Inclusion of share of earnings or losses under U.S. GAAP, net of intercompany eliminations. - Inclusion of share in other comprehensive income under U.S. GAAP.
+- Inclusion of share of earnings or losses under U.S. GAAP, net of intercompany eliminations. - Inclusion of share in other comprehensive income under U.S. GAAP.

 The summary of the investments valued by the equity method for U.S. GAAP purposes is shown in the following table: